HL7/ebm/input/pagecontent/index.md

 The M11ResearchStudy Profile was renamed StudyDesign Profile to improve coordination with the Vulcan UDP IG (Pharmaceutical Research Protocol IG).

 The StudyRegistrationRecord Profile was revised to use the ResearchStudyIsLowInterventionTrial Extension, to use the translation extension in condition.text, and to use the ResearchStudyIsRareDisease Extension in ResearchStudy.condition

+The StudyComponent Profile was added to report a part of a study that is conducted in multiple parts.

 The ResearchStudySupport Profile of DocumentReference was added.